MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-704.md

 The **Inventory - Transaction Detail** report shows all inventory transaction details for selected items for a period you specify.

 The report shows:

-* Information such as Posting Date, Entry Type., Documnt No., Description, and Entry No.
+* Information such as Posting Date, Entry Type, Document No., Description, and Entry No.
 * The quantity at the beginning of the period.
 * All increase and decrease entries during the period with a running update of the inventory.
 * The quantity at the close of the period.